-Lima Cebichería Peruana in Bixby Knolls is now open for lunch at noon Tuesdays through Sundays—and brings with it a beautifully succinct array of traditional Peruvian dishes that mark the best versions of such in the city.
+Lima Cebichería Peruana in Bixby Knolls—which opened for lunch at noon Tuesdays through Sundays late last year—brings with it a beautifully succinct array of traditional Peruvian dishes that mark the best versions of such in the city.
 It also deserves some championing: Finding decent lunch spots has become a rarity over the common discovery it was a decade ago.
 (Let alone a lunch on Monday.)

 “We want more people to know about our food,” said co-owner Daiwa Wong, who noted that the space has drawn not necessarily Long Beach crowds but regional Latino crowds who are familiar with lomo saltado and—new to the menu—tallarines.
 “We know not just Bixby Knolls but Long Beach in general could use some more lunch spaces, and it also gives us the chance to expand our menu.”